ctipper/JMapViewer/README.md

 (c) 2013, Galo Higueras
 (c) 2015-2016, Wiktor Niesiobędzki

 This work bases partly on the JOSM plugin "Slippy Map Chooser" by Tim Haussmann
+Modifications by ctipper to upscale map tiles for retina capable macOS

 License: GPL